How Many Kids Are in Foster Care in the US? Understanding Adoption Statistics by Race

 Black children are overrepresented in foster care.

-According to datacenter.kidscount.org, Black children represented 14% of the total child population in the United States (2022).
-However, they represented 23% of all children in foster care.
+While they represent roughly 14% of the total child population in the United States, they represent 25% of all children in foster care as of the end of 2024.

 Let’s compare this with foster care numbers for other races / ethnicities: